timmc/lein-otf/README.md

 Leiningen plugin to produce OTF-compiled uberjars.
 (OTF = on-the-fly)

+**Note: lein-otf is broken with recent Leiningen, perhaps the 2.3.x–2.4.x series.**
+I'm not sure why, but I think it has to do with the dependency injection.
+I'm not particularly invested in fixing this, partly because lein-otf barely even deserves to be a plugin.
+Patches welcome, though.

 ## The problem

 An uberjar's main class must be compiled ahead of time ("AOT") for